Case Studies

 Norman Zammit Exhibition at the Palm Springs Art Museum

-This sculpture by Claes Oldenberg, “Inverted Q” (1976)—one of the most important sculptures of his time—was almost decommissioned and headed for the scrap pile.
+This sculpture by Claes Oldenberg, “Inverted Q” (1976)—from one of the most important series of works—was almost decommissioned and valueless.

-A family that owned this work in Atherton, CA had owned this piece for years.
-However, over time it had developed a split in the seem of the resin which ran right down the center of the work.
-The only way to bring it market was to restore it, however, the original production facility the artist used to make it would only repair it for more than the value of the piece, potentially leaving the family with nothing.
+A family that collected this work in Atherton, CA had owned this piece for years.
+However, over time it had developed a split in the seam of the resin which ran right down the center of the work.
+The only way to bring it market was through a careful restoration, however, the original production facility the artist used in 1976 would only repair it with a cost to the family for more than the value of the piece, potentially leaving the family with nothing.

 Claes Oldenburg (B. 1929)